Last Updated on 19/03/2024 by Adina

 Good to know!

-Don't be tempted to use pork loin or pork tenderloin for making this recipe.
+Don't be tempted to use pork loin or pork tenderloin to make this recipe.
 Both cuts are too lean to make pulled pork.

 Trim the excess fat, but not all of it.
 Remove the significant bits of fat, but make sure to leave some on; some fat adds a lot of flavor and keeps the meat juicy.